Skip to content

 Intervention and comparator

-The intervention is a consultation delivered by FLS clinicians with the aid of a dynamic, interactive, and patient-tailored CDST to communicate individual fracture risk, bone health and treatment recommendations to patients.
-The clinicians in the intervention arm will receive a dedicated training course and will partake in a 3-hour role play session with experts to familiarize with the new consultation.
-Lastly, additional information resources will be given to both the patient and the GP after the consultation.
-The comparator is the usual FLS NHS care, which does not involve the use of CDST to support patient-clinician discussion.
-The clinicians in the comparator arm will not have access to the iFraP training and resources.
+The intervention (iFraP-consultation delivered in FLS) is a consultation delivered by FLS HCPs with the aid of a dynamic, interactive, and patient-tailored CDST to communicate individual fracture risk, bone health information and treatment recommendations to patients.
+The clinicians in the intervention arm will receive a dedicated training course and will partake in a 3-hour role play session with experts to familiarize themselves with the new consultation.
+Lastly, additional information resources will be given to both the patient and their GP after the consultation.

 Type of economic evaluation

-Within trial cost-effectiveness analysis of iFraP intervention compared with usual FLS practice and VoI analysis.
+Within-trial cost-effectiveness analysis of the iFraP intervention compared with usual FLS care and RVoI analysis.

 Study perspective

-The perspective for the analysis will be that of the English National Health Service and Personal Social Service.
+The perspective for the analysis will be that of the English National Health Service (NHS) and Personal Social Services.

 Costing year